-CHS Summer Internship in Washington
+CHS Summer Internship in Washington, DC

-Application deadline: February 1, 2013.
+Application deadline: March 1, 2014.

 Fellowships and Curricular Development (FCD) Internships

 Interns will use Mac OS X and Microsoft Office.
-Interns will also learn and work withAdobe Acrobat Pro, Final Cut Pro, Google Documents, Open Office, and web-based programs and sites such as Sakai and WordPress.
+Interns will also learn and work with Adobe Acrobat Pro, Final Cut Pro, Google Documents, Open Office, and web-based programs and sites such as Sakai and WordPress.

-- include in the application contact information for two references,* and
+Students interested in applying should complete the online application.The application will ask for contact information for two references, a transcript, cover letter, and résumé.

 The CHS staff will contact finalists for a phone interview.

-Students who have participated in CHS programs in the past are still eligible to apply.
+Students who have participated in CHS programs in the past are eligible to apply.
 However, students who have never had a CHS internship will have priority.